awsdocs/aws-control-tower-guide/doc_source/enroll-account.md

 1. Optionally, set up the account with the necessary billing details, as required for any account that does not belong to an organization, then remove the account from the organization\.
 You would do this so that the account does not count against the total in your AWS Organizations quota\.

-1. Clean up the account, if resources remain, and close it, following account closure steps given in [Unmanaging a Member Account](unmanage-account.md)\.
+1. Clean up the account, if resources remain, and close it, following account closure steps given in [Unmanage a member account](unmanage-account.md)\.

 1. If you have a **Suspended** OU with defined guardrails, you can move the account there instead of doing Step 1\.